THE BLACK MARKET FOR REFRIGERANT GAS IS THRIVING ACROSS EUROPE.

 THIS ACTIVITY FINANCES ORGANISED CRIME, THREATENS LEGITIMATE SMALL BUSINESSES AND HALTS PROGRESS TO CLIMATE GOALS.

 What's the problem?

 Europe has a big, hidden problem.
-Every year, large amounts of refrigerant gas are smuggled into countries across Europe: up to 34 million tonnes CO2 equivalent, or 33% of the legally-allowed quota.
-That’s equivalent to adding 25 million cars to EU roads – the total amount of cars in Spain.
+Every year, large amounts of refrigerant gas are smuggled into countries across Europe.
+In 2019, 31 million tonnes of CO2 equivalent were smuggled into Europe, or around one third of the legally allowed quota.
+That is equivalent to the yearly climate impact of 23 million cars.

 HFCs – short for Hydrofluorocarbons – are used in refrigeration, air conditioning systems, as blowing agents in sprays, foams and insulating materials and as fire extinguishing agents.
 They are highly effective and energy efficient refrigerants.

 Due to the high global warming potential (GWP) of some HFC refrigerants, their consumption is being phased down.
 In Europe, this phase down is managed with quotas that promote a gradual shift to lower GWP alternatives.